sbelmeha/app-page/_pages/expense_app_privacypolicy.md

 # Privacy Policy

-rflx.app built the Perfect Loop Maker app as a free app.
+rflx.app built the Expense app as a free app.
 This SERVICE is provided by rflx.app at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.